karigeo/ansible-zfs_on_root/README.md

 ### Push your Ansible Public Key to the Install Environment

 From the Ansible Control Node push your ansible public key to the Install Environment.
-You will be prompted for the ansible password create within Ubuntu Live CD Install Environment:
+You will be prompted for the ansible password create within Debian Live CD Install Environment:

 ```bash
 ssh-copy-id -o "UserKnownHostsFile=/dev/null" -o "StrictHostKeyChecking=no" -i ~/.ssh/ansible.pub ansible@<remote_host_name>